 Minifigs must use actual ladders and staircases if they

 exist on the model.
-If they don't, the ladders must be "implied" - off-screen somewhere
+If they don't, the ladders are "implied" - off-screen somewhere

-At the beginning of a turn, if a minifig is directly above
+At the beginning of a minifig's Movement, if he is directly above

-his Movement for the turn to use an Implied Ladder and "jump" directly upwards or downwards
+or below the level he wishes to reach, he can use an Implied Ladder and "jump" directly upwards or downwards

 Implied Ladders only exist inside of a Structure.
 A minifig